evenTUM-LSSA/eventum-lssa.github.io/deployment.md

 - Azure Application Insight
 - Azure Database PostgreSQL

 The microservices are packed into a docker container each and started together via Docker Compose.
 You find the respective file in the deployment folder.
 It uses the 'proddockersecrets' profile of each Spring Microservice

+Note, that the secrets visible in the dev configuration in the repository are not the same as remote.

 ---